yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-As mentioned in question 18, we did not use the GCP cloud build history, as we had access to the HPC server.
-The cloud build history would have been useful if we had used the GCP compute engine to train our model but since we did not, we did not use it.
+We did not use the GCP cloud build history, as we had access to the HPC server.

 ### Question 22